University at a Glance

 - The School Psychology credential program has received full approval from the National Association of School Psychologists.

-- The B.S. in Chemistry is accredited by the American Chemical Society.
+- The B.S. in Chemistry is approved by the American Chemical Society.

-- The B.S. in Engineering is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology.
+- The B.S. in Industrial Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 - The Master of Social Work is accredited by the Council on Social Work Education.